micahwierenga/js-functions-and-scope/readme.md

 #### Local Scope

 Local scope refers to any scope that is defined right past the global one.
 If you define a function, this function will have its own scope inside the body of the function.
-Any function defined inside another function has a also a local scope and can refer to the parent scope, but this logic doesn't work the other way around.
+Any function defined inside another function also has a local scope and can refer to the parent scope, but this logic doesn't work the other way around.

 #### Function scope - can't get inside!